Anton-Gasse/pizza-sql-injection/README.md

 ## 📜 About

 This project is a fun and educational web application designed to help you understand and practice SQL Injection vulnerabilities.
 The frontend simulates a simple pizza ordering page, but hidden in the database is a coupon code for a 100% discount.
 The goal of this challenge is to exploit a SQL injection vulnerability to extract the hidden coupon code and get your pizza order for free!
+Test it out: anton-gasse.de/pizza

 ##### ⚠️ Disclaimer: This project is for educational purposes only.
 Always ensure you have permission before attempting security testing, and never perform SQL injection or other attacks on systems without authorization.